pirafrank/dotfiles/README.md

 Then symlink config you want to use or install them all running `zsh install.sh all`.
 You can also symlink a specific set of dotfiles by running `zsh install.sh SOME_FEATURE`.
 Check the script content to know more.

+If no arguments are provided, `install.sh` defaults to a GitHub Codespaces installation mode, [as required by GitHub](https://docs.github.com/en/codespaces/setting-your-user-preferences/personalizing-github-codespaces-for-your-account#dotfiles).
+It automatically detects whether it’s running inside a Codespace.
+If it is not and no arguments are given, the script will quit.

+## Config customization

-`~/.zsh_custom` is automatically sourced if it exists.
+- `~/.zsh_custom` is automatically sourced if it exists.
 Create it to add any machine-specific non-interactive (doesn't print to sysout) entries.

-If you need to add interactive scripts, or scripts that output to sysout, please create `~/.zsh_custom_pre`.
+- `~/.zsh_custom_pre` is automatically sourced if it exists.
+Create it if you need to add interactive scripts, or scripts that output to sysout.
 It will be loaded in `~/.zshrc` BEFORE Powerlevel10k caching.
 This is to enable Powerlevel10k instant prompt.

-`~/bin2` is automatically added to `$PATH`, if it exists.
-It is not part of the repo.
-Create it to add your-own or machine-specific executables.
+Also, `~/bin2` directory is automatically added to `$PATH`, if it exists.
+It is not part of the repository and it is designed to add your-own or machine-specific executables.

 That's part of it, there is no real how-to actually.
 For more info just look at the code.

-## Getting started
+## Shortcuts, Commands, Aliases & Functions

 [`GUIDE.md`](https://github.com/pirafrank/dotfiles/blob/main/GUIDE.md) may (hopefully) help, yet it will forever be incomplete.